jgillick/AVR-Libs/MultidropBusProtocol/README.md

 `0x01`

-Master receives this address and confirms by sending that address back to the bus (if the node sends an invalid address, master will resend the last valid address instead):
+Master receives this address and confirms by sending that address back to the bus (if the node sends an invalid address, master will send `0x00` and then last valid address, again):

 `0x01`